-Without that, this change and ending could have been a traumatic experience for me.
+Without that ability to work with anger and frustration, this change in my life could have been a traumatic experience for me.

 I could have felt unconscious or conscious resentment towards Samuel for preventing me from doing what I loved, and living my life my way.

-I could have felt anger.
+I could have felt continuous anger.
 Or got depressed.
 Or been upset.